-2.4 Financial reporting standards that became effective in the current period
+2.4 Financial reporting standards that became effective in the current year

-During the year, the Company and its subsidiaries have adopted the revised financial reporting standards, which are effective for fiscal years beginning on or after January 1, 2022.
-These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting practices, accounting guidance and disclosures in the notes to the financial statements and, for some standards, providing temporary reliefs or temporary exemptions to users of the standards.
+During the year, the Company and its subsidiaries have adopted the revised financial reporting standards, which are effective for fiscal years beginning on or after January 1, 2023.
+This revision is for the financial reporting standards to be clearer and more appropriate and to conform with international financial reporting standards.
+Such revision does not affect the principles of the standards and does not affect the users of the financial reporting standards.